MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/guides/hololens-app-styles.md

 # Use a style to add emphasis to a hologram in the Guides HoloLens app

 You can add styles in the Dynamics 365 Guides HoloLens app to provide visual cues for your holograms.
-For example, add the **Caution** style to indicate caution or the **Red** style to make sure that an operator doesn't do something that could cause harm.
+For example, add the **Caution** style to indicate caution or the **Outline** style to indicate something for the operator to pick up.
 As your operators get used to the visual language that styles provide, their learning process speeds up.

 ## Add a style